WebAssembly/proposals/howto.md

       # <<Title>> Proposal for WebAssembly

       This repository is a clone of [github.com/WebAssembly/spec/](https://github.com/WebAssembly/spec/).
-      It is meant for discussion, prototype specification and implementation of a proposal to add support for returning multiple values to WebAssembly.
+      It is meant for discussion, prototype specification and implementation of a proposal to add support for <<Feature Description>> to WebAssembly.

       * See the [overview](proposals/<<proposal>>/Overview.md) for a summary of the proposal.